 Elevation: 10,028 ft

-Ajax is an out of the way summit which is well worth the effort to reach.
+Ajax is an out-of-the-way summit that is well worth the effort to reach.
 The following information was provided by Michael Darcy.
-Michael passed away in 2013 after a fall in the Lost River Range.
+Michael passed away in 2012 after a fall in the Pahsimeroi Range.
 He was a friend to all Idaho mountaineers and will be missed.
 USGS Homer Youngs Peak

 From Wisdom, MT, drive south on MT-278 for 6.6 miles to a [signed] right/west turn for “Twin Lakes Campground.”
 Reset your odometer here.
 At 4.1 miles, bear left/south at a signed junction.
 At 8.1 miles, turn left/south at a signed junction.
 At 12.9 miles, go straight at a signed junction.
 At 13.0 miles, reach the NF boundary.
 The road is now FSR-945.
 At 16.6 miles, reach a “T” junction.
 Go right/west on FSR-625/Big Swamp Creek Road.
 Reset your odometer here.

 At 2.3 miles, reach a [signed] road junction with FSR-3944/Slag-a-Melt Road (right).
 Continue straight on FSR-625/Big Swamp Creek Road.
 At 4.6 miles, reach a road junction and a road sign that states “Primitive road; Ajax Lake 4 miles.”
 Park in a large dispersed camping area 0.1 mile past this point (on FSR-625) or continue driving up the road as far as you can.
 The road is rockier and rougher from here on and gets very rough for the final 0.5 mile to Ajax Lake.